AOMediaCodec/av1-spec/annex.a.levels.md

 TemporalParallelDen = temporal_group_size - NumIndependent
 ~~~~~

+When the mapped level is contained in the tables above,
+it is a requirement of bitstream conformance that the following constraints hold:

+  * UpscaledWidth * FrameHeight is less than or equal to MaxPicSize

+  * UpscaledWidth is less than or equal to MaxHSize

+  * FrameHeight is less than or equal to MaxVSize

+  * TotalDisplayLumaSampleRate is less than or equal to MaxDisplayRate

+  * TotalDecodedLumaSampleRate is less than or equal to MaxDecodeRate

+  * NumFrameHeadersSec is less than or equal to MaxHeaderRate

+  * The number of tiles per second is less than or equal to MaxTiles * 120

+  * NumTiles is less than or equal to MaxTiles

+  * TileCols is less than or equal to MaxTileCols

+  * CompressedRatio is greater than or equal to MinPicCompressRatio

+  * TileWidth is less than or equal to 4096 for each tile

+  * TileWidth * TileHeight is less than or equal to 4096 * 2304 for each tile

+  * FrameWidth is greater than or equal to 16

+  * FrameHeight is greater than or equal to 16

+  * CroppedTileWidth is greater than or equal to 8 for each tile

+  * CroppedTileHeight is greater than or equal to 8 for each tile

+  * MaxTileSizeInLumaSamples * NumFrameHeadersSec * TemporalParallelDen/TemporalParallelNum is less than or equal to 588,251,136 (where this number is the decode luma sample rate of 4096x2176 * 60fps * 1.1)

+  **Note:** The purpose of this constraint is to ensure that for decode luma sample rates above 4K60 there is
+  sufficient parallelism for decoder implementations.
+Parallelism can be chosen by the encoder as either tile
+  level parallelism or temporal layer parallelism or a combination provided the above constraint holds.
+  The constraint has no effect on levels 5.1 and below.
+  {:.alert .alert-info }

 If level is equal to 31 (indicating the maximum parameters level), then there are no level-based constraints on the bitstream.

 **Note:** The maximum parameters level should only be set for bitstreams that do not conform to any other level.